Seasonal Allergies Affecting the Workplace? Here Are 6 Ways to Plan Health-Boosting Office Meals

 Image source: Flickr user Celeste Lindell

 3) Kiwis, strawberries, papaya, mangoes: all these fruits pack more vitamin C than the iconic orange, which means they may also function as natural anti-histamines.
-Plus, they’re frequent guests at many office breakfasts.
+Plus, they’re frequent guests at many catered office breakfasts.
 Skip the sugary doughnuts or bagels, and load your plate with fruit for an allergy-fighting start to the day.

 4) But, if you suffer from a ragweed allergy, beware of certain raw fruits and vegetables at any meal.
 Bananas, melon, zucchini, and sunflower seeds all contain proteins that the body can mistake for ragweed pollen, which means eating them can trigger a case of “mistaken identity” allergic reaction resulting in a scratchy throat.
 This phenomenon is called oral allergy syndrome, and simply paying attention to your body’s responses can help you determine if you’re susceptible.
 Similar reactions can occur in people with birch pollen allergies when they eat apples, almonds, pears, and cherries; similarly, those allergic to grass pollen may experience allergy-like symptoms when they consume tomatoes and celery.
 The good news is that once the foods are cooked, no issues arise, because the lookalike proteins are distorted by heat… so if you’re affected, say yes to spaghetti with marinara, but no to a Caprese salad.